 The UK C-17’s role as strategic air transport is complemented by its contribution to humanitarian efforts such as tsunami relief in Southeast Asia and the earthquake rescue in Pakistan.

-n November 2010, the UK Ministry of Defence (MOD) awarded Boeing Defence UK (BDUK) Ltd. the £700 million Future Logistic Information Services (FLIS) contract to be the 10-year LogNEC Delivery Partner.
+In November 2010, the UK Ministry of Defence (MOD) awarded Boeing Defence UK (BDUK) Ltd. the £700 million Future Logistic Information Services (FLIS) contract to be the 10-year SCIS Delivery Partner.